outdead/randomutils/dockerfiles/utils/gitea/README.md

 ## Getting Started

-1. Write A-record on your domain
+1. Write A-record on your domain.
 2. Copy **.env.dist** to **.env** and make your modifications.
 3. Start docker containers: